How Does Plastic Pollution Affect Humans:

 We’ve likely never gone a day without seeing something made from plastic.
 Isn’t that crazy?

-In addition to the plastic we see in use every day, large pieces of plastic remain in landfills for hundreds of (even a thousand!) years *yep, I’m with you*; tons of plastic waste flood into our oceans, devastating marine ecosystems *so terrible*; and nano-sized microplastics make their way into the air we breathe, the water we drink, and the food we eat *wait, what!?*.
+In addition to the plastic we see in use every day, large pieces of plastic remain in landfills for hundreds of (even a thousand!) years *yep, I’m with you*; tonnes of plastic waste flood into our oceans, devastating marine ecosystems *so terrible*; and nano-sized microplastics make their way into the air we breathe, the water we drink, and the food we eat *wait, what!?*.

 It’s inside our bodies?
 YES!